pavi2803/DermSight_Skincare_Beauty_Review_APP/README.md

+# DermSight - Skincare and Beauty Insights

+This application lets users fetch and view product details like reviews in a concise and precise manner, giving a overall performance of the product accurately with rating.

 ## About this Application:

 - Choosing the right skincare or makeup can be extremely difficult when there are numerous options out there